“We have the Experience Necessary to Obtain The Compensation You Deserve”

 Some products are clearly dangerous to our health: lawnmowers, sharp power tools, and dangerous chemicals all inform us of their dangerous properties through the use of warning signs and labels.
 Other products, however, may be just as dangerous but appear innocuous: a glass jar may shatter and cause serious cuts when it is opened, a battery may have a small acid leak and cause burns to someone who handles it, or a household cleaner may not be labeled properly and become extremely toxic when mixed with other substances.
 Any one of these instances can result in serious injury to you, the consumer.

 A product liability lawsuit seeks to hold the manufacturer of a product responsible for the injuries its dangerous product causes.
-Learn more about product liability cases by contacting Douglass & Runger, Attorneys at Law, today.
+Learn more about product liability cases by contacting Douglass & Runger, PLLC, Attorneys at Law, today.

 Types of Defects in Product Liability Cases

 In a product liability lawsuit, the injured consumer (referred to as the “plaintiff”) alleges that the company (the “defendant”) manufactured and/or distributed a product that had one or more defects and this defect(s) caused the plaintiff to suffer an injury.
 Defects can be described in one of three ways:

 - A design defect occurs when a product’s design makes it unreasonably dangerous to a consumer.
 A product with a design defect can be produced precisely according to specifications and remain dangerous.

 - A manufacturing defect occurs when the product as designed is safe but a particular product is not manufactured or assembled in accordance with the design plans.
 As a result, the particular product is dangerous when used for the normal purpose(s) for which it was intended.

 - A labeling defect exists when the product fails to carry important warnings or advisory notices that alert the consumer to the product’s dangerous conditions.

 Basics of Product Liability Cases